-- (33)Safeguards should be provided to protect end-users against unsolicited direct marketing communications for direct marketing purposes, which intrude into the private life privacy of end-users.
-The degree of privacy intrusion and nuisance is considered relatively similar independently of the wide range of technologies and channels used to conduct these electronic communications, whether using automated calling and communication systems, instant messaging applications, emails, SMS, MMS, Bluetooth, etc. It is therefore justified to require that consent of the end-users who are natural persons is obtained before commercial electronic communications for direct marketing communications purposes are sent or presented to end-users them in order to effectively protect individuals them against the intrusion into their private life as well as the legitimate interest of legal persons.
-Legal certainty and the need to ensure that the rules protecting against unsolicited electronic direct marketing communications remain future-proof justify the need to define in principle a single set of rules that do not vary according to the technology used to convey these unsolicited direct marketing communications, while at the same time guaranteeing an equivalent level of protection for all citizens throughout the Union.
-However, it is reasonable to allow the use of e-mail contact details for electronic message within the context of an existing customer relationship for the offering of similar products or services.
-Such possibility should only apply to the same company that has obtained the electronic contact details for electronic message in accordance with Regulation (EU) 2016/679. - (3633a) Voice-to-voice direct marketing calls that do not involve the use of automated calling and communication systems, given that they are more costly for the sender and impose no financial costs on end-users.
-Member States should therefore be able to establish and or maintain national systems only allowing such calls which allow all or certain types of voice-to-voice calls to end-users who are natural persons and who have not objected, including in the context of an existing customer relationship.
+- (33) Safeguards should be provided to protect end-users against direct marketing communications, which intrude into the privacy of end-users.
+The degree of privacy intrusion and nuisance is considered relatively similar independently of the wide range of technologies and channels used to conduct these electronic communications, whether using automated calling and communication systems, instant messaging applications, emails, SMS, MMS, Bluetooth, etc. It is therefore justified to require that consent of the end-users who are natural persons is obtained before direct marketing communications are sent to them in order to effectively protect them against the intrusion into their private life.
+Legal certainty and the need to ensure that the rules protecting against direct marketing communications remain future-proof justify the need to define in principle a single set of rules that do not vary according to the technology used to convey these direct marketing communications, while at the same time guaranteeing an equivalent level of protection for all citizens throughout the Union.
+However, it is reasonable to allow the use of contact details for electronic message within the context of an existing customer relationship for the offering of similar products or services.
+Such possibility should only apply to the same company that has obtained the contact details for electronic message in accordance with Regulation (EU) 2016/679. - (33a) Voice-to-voice direct marketing calls that do not involve the use of automated calling and communication systems are more costly for the sender and impose no financial costs on end-users.
+Member States should therefore be able to establish and or maintain national systems which allow all or certain types of voice-to-voice calls to end-users who are natural persons and who have not objected, including in the context of an existing customer relationship.

-- (34)When end-users who are natural persons have provided their consent to receiving unsolicited direct marketing communications for direct marketing purposes, they should still be able to withdraw their consent at any time in an easy manner and without any cost to them.
-To facilitate effective enforcement of Union rules on unsolicited messages for direct marketing communications, it is necessary to prohibit the masking of the identity and the use of false identities, false return addresses or numbers while sending or presenting unsolicited commercial direct marketing communications for direct marketing purposes.
-Unsolicited Direct marketing communications should therefore be clearly recognizable as such and should indicate the identity of the legal or the natural person transmitting sending or presenting the communication and, where applicable, or on whose behalf of whom the communication is transmitted sent or presented and provide the necessary information for recipients end-users who are natural persons to exercise their right to oppose withdraw their consent to receiving further written and/or oral marketing messages direct marketing communications, such as valid contact details (e.g. link, e-mail address) which can be easily used by end-users who are natural persons to withdraw their consent free of charge. - direct marketing communications by email should present a link, or a valid electronic mail address, which can be easily used by end-users to withdraw their consent.
-Legal or natural persons conducting direct marketing communications through voice-to-voice calls and through calls by automating calling and communication systems should display present their identity line on which the company can be called.

-Member States are encouraged to introduce by means of national law or present a specific code or prefix identifying the fact that the call is a direct marketing call to improve the tools provided for the end-users in order to protect their privacy in more efficient manner.
-Using a specific code or prefix should not relieve the legal or natural persons sending or presenting direct marketing call from the obligation to present their calling line identification.
+- (34) When end-users who are natural persons have provided their consent to receiving direct marketing communications, they should still be able to withdraw their consent at any time in an easy manner and without any cost to them.
+To facilitate effective enforcement of Union rules on direct marketing communications, it is necessary to prohibit the masking of the identity and the use of false identities, false return addresses or numbers while sending direct marketing communications.
+Direct marketing communications should therefore be clearly recognizable as such and should indicate the identity of the legal or the natural person sending or the communication is sent and provide the necessary information for end-users who are natural persons to exercise their right to withdraw their consent to receiving further direct marketing communications, such as valid contact details (e.g. link, e-mail address) which can be easily used by end-users who are natural persons to withdraw their consent free of charge. - (35) Legal or natural persons conducting direct marketing communications through voiceto-voice calls and through calls by automating calling and communication systems should present their identity line on which the company can be called.
+Member States are encouraged to introduce by means of national law a specific code or prefix identifying the fact that the call is a direct marketing call to improve the tools provided for the end-users in order to protect their privacy in more efficient manner.
+Using a specific code or prefix should not relieve the legal or natural persons sending direct marketing call from the obligation to present their calling line identification.